What the Heck is ARIA? A Beginner's Guide to ARIA for Accessibility

 Autocomplete

-Drupal uses the jQueryUI for its autocomplete feature, which gives users the option to autocomplete form fields with their previously-entered data once they’ve started typing in a field.
+Drupal's autocomplete feature gives users the option to autocomplete form fields with their previously-entered data once they’ve started typing into a field.

 Form Fieldsets